 Gather information about your household income, like your W-2, current pay stub or tax return.

-Talk with your employer to see if it plans to offer health insurance.
+Talk with your employer to see if it offers health care coverage.
 If your employer does not offer coverage, or you cannot afford the coverage it does offer, you can apply through the FFM or private market.

 How do I enroll?